openvinotoolkit/training_extensions/docs/source/guide/get_started/introduction.rst

 The CLI commands of the framework allows users to train, infer, optimize and deploy models easily and quickly even with low expertise in the deep learning field.
 OpenVINO™ Training Extensions offers diverse combinations of model architectures, learning methods, and task types based on `PyTorch <https://pytorch.org/>`_ and `OpenVINO™ toolkit <https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html>`_.

-OpenVINO™ Training Extensions provide **`recipe <https://github.com/openvinotoolkit/training_extensions/tree/develop/src/otx/recipe>`_** for every supported task type, which consolidates necessary information to build a model.
+OpenVINO™ Training Extensions provide `recipe <https://github.com/openvinotoolkit/training_extensions/tree/develop/src/otx/recipe>`_ for every supported task type, which consolidates necessary information to build a model.
 Model templates are validated on various datasets and serve one-stop shop for obtaining the best models in general.
-If you are an experienced user, you can configure your own model based on `torchvision <https://pytorch.org/vision/stable/index.html>`_, `pytorchcv <https://github.com/osmr/imgclsmob>`_, `mmcv <https://github.com/open-mmlab/mmcv>`_ and `OpenVINO Model Zoo (OMZ) <https://github.com/openvinotoolkit/open_model_zoo>`_ frameworks.
+If you are an experienced user, you can configure your own model based on `torchvision <https://pytorch.org/vision/stable/index.html>`_, `mmcv <https://github.com/open-mmlab/mmcv>`_ and `OpenVINO Model Zoo (OMZ) <https://github.com/openvinotoolkit/open_model_zoo>`_ frameworks.

 Furthermore, OpenVINO™ Training Extensions provides :doc:`automatic configuration <../explanation/additional_features/auto_configuration>` of task types and hyperparameters.
 The framework will identify the most suitable model template based on your dataset, and choose the best hyperparameter configuration.
 The development team is continuously extending functionalities to make training as simple as possible so that single CLI command can obtain accurate, efficient and robust models ready to be integrated into your project.